Data assimilation is about determining a model state from observations.

 \[ \begin{align} P\left(x, y\right)\text{ maximal} \Rightarrow \frac{\left(x - x_B\right)^2}{2\sigma_B^2} + \frac{\left(y - \newhat{h}\left(x\right)\right)^2}{2\sigma_B^2}\text{ minimal.} \end{align} \]

 From Eq.
-(31.12) is obtained using Eq.
-(31.8)
+(31.12), using Eq.
+(31.8), one obtains

 \[ \begin{align} \frac{1}{\sigma_B^2}\left(x - x_B\right) - \frac{H}{\sigma_y^2}\left[y - \newhat{h}\left(x_B\right) - H\left(x - x_B\right)\right] &= \frac{1}{\sigma_B^2}\left(x - x_B\right) - \frac{H}{\sigma_y^2}\left[y - \newhat{h}\left(x_B\right)\right] + \frac{H^2}{\sigma_y^2}\left(x - x_B\right) = 0\nonumber\\ \Rightarrow\left(\frac{1}{\sigma_B^2} + \frac{H^2}{\sigma_y^2}\right)\left(x - x_B\right) - \frac{H}{\sigma_y^2}\left[y - \newhat{h}\left(x_B\right)\right] &= 0\nonumber\\ \Rightarrow x = x_B + \frac{H}{\sigma_y^2\left(\frac{1}{\sigma_B^2} + \frac{H^2}{\sigma_y^2}\right)}\left[y - \newhat{h}\left(x_B\right)\right] &= x_B + \frac{H}{\frac{\sigma_y^2}{\sigma_B^2} + H^2}\left[y - \newhat{h}\left(x_B\right)\right]. \end{align} \]

-Two interesting borderline cases follow from this:
+Two interesting limiting cases follow from this:

 \[ \begin{align} J\left(\mathbf{x}\right) = \frac{1}{2}\left(\mathbf{x} - \mathbf{x}_B\right)^TB^{-1}\left(\mathbf{x} - \mathbf{x}_B\right) + \frac{1}{2}\frac{1}{\sigma_y^2}\left[y - \newhat{h}\left(\mathbf{x}_B\right) - \mathbf{H}\left(\mathbf{x} - \mathbf{x}_B\right)\right]^2.\tag{31.20}\label{eq:3dvar_cost_1_obs} \end{align} \]